Play-based is best early learning approach

 Your questions answered:

-Our dynamic, vibrant and inspiring kindergarten programs are designed and delivered by Bachelor qualified Early Childhood Teachers.
-We incorporate play-based learning, which helps children discover, socialise and create all while developing valuable cognitive, physical and social skills.
-Your child will also be supported to develop early literacy and numeracy skills.
-At the end of kindergarten your child will be ready to transition to school.
-For more information about what your child will learn click here.
+Our dynamic, vibrant and inspiring kindergarten programs are designed and delivered by Bachelor qualified Early Childhood Teachers to prepare your child for school.
+We use play-based learning, which encourages exploration, relationship building and creativity.
+It also helps develop cognitive, physical, social, literacy and numeracy skills.
+Find out more information about what your child will learn.

 We also provide families with assistance to access support services in the areas of speech, language, behaviour, social skills or overall development where needed.
-If you are concerned about any aspect of your child’s development or learning, please speak to your child’s Teacher.
+If you're concerned about any aspect of your child’s development or learning, please speak to your child’s Teacher.